 - Form 8949 and Schedule D: Form 8949 is for the Sales and Dispositions of Capital Assets and is critical for filing crypto taxes.
 You then include net capital gains and losses on Form Schedule D.

-- Income Reports: Includes income from sources like airdrops, forks, mining, and staking.
+- Income Report: This includes income from sources like airdrops, forks, mining, and staking.

 - Capital Gains Report: A breakdown of your short- and long-term capital gains, including exactly when you sold specific assets, the original cost, and your proceeds.

-- End Of Year Holdings: This report is useful in the event you’re audited since it outlines your cryptocurrency holdings at year's end.
+- End-Of-Year Holdings: This report is helpful in the event you’re audited since it outlines your cryptocurrency holdings at year's end.

-- Gifts, Donations, And Lost Assets: Koinly outlines crypto you’ve given as gifts or donations, as well as crypto that has been lost or stolen since this could count as a capital loss.
+- Gifts, Donations, And Lost Assets: Koinly outlines the crypto you’ve given as gifts or donations.
+Crypto that has been lost or stolen is also included, as this could count as a capital loss.

-Tax-loss harvesting is a popular tactic to offset capital gains to save more money when filing taxes.
-In a nutshell, it involves selling securities to realize a loss which you can apply against some of your capital gains.
-After selling off assets, you purchase similar assets to keep a similar portfolio composition.
+Tax-loss harvesting is a popular tactic you can use to offset capital gains in order to reduce your tax burden.
+In a nutshell, it involves selling securities to realize a loss that you can apply against some of your capital gains.
+After selling off assets, you purchase similar assets to maintain your portfolio composition.

 You can leverage tax-loss harvesting on crypto as well as stocks.
-And since Koinly tracks all of your capital gains and losses per asset, it’s easy to tell which coins you can sell off and how much you’ll realize in losses.
+Because Koinly tracks all of your capital gains and losses per crypto asset, it’s easy to tell which coins you can sell and how much you’ll realize in losses.

-This dashboard is quite minimal, so it’s not equivalent to using a more robust portfolio tracker like Kubera However, having a dashboard is still useful since it could help you spot transaction discrepancies or if you’re missing certain transactions.
+The dashboard is quite minimal, and less robust than a portfolio tracker like Kubera.
+However, the dashboard is still useful for helping you spot transaction discrepancies or and missed transactions.

-One advantage of Koinly over most crypto tax software is its international support.
-Currently, Koinly is available in over 20 countries, including:
+An advantage of Koinly over most crypto tax software is its international support.
+Currently, Koinly is available in over 20 countries for taxes, including: